Lattice simulations of Abelian gauge fields coupled to axions during Inflation

 Thanks to this equivalence between $k_{\rm sd}$ and $k_{\rm lapl}$, \cref{eq:latt_modes} will be much closer to its continuous counterpart of \cref{eq:cont_modes}.
 As mentioned, the only difference is the term inside the brackets where, instead of $|\vec{k}_{\rm sd}|$, we have $\vec{k}_{\rm sd}\cdot \vec \kappa/|\vec \kappa|$.
 We checked by solving numerically the linear equation \eqref{eq:latt_modes} that the presence of this scalar product causes a negligible difference in the evolution of the gauge field.
 Therefore we neglect this effect and assume $|\vec{k}_{\rm sd}|\simeq \vec{k}_{\rm sd}\,\cdot\, \vec{\kappa}/|\kappa|$.
 In \cref{fig:dispersion} we show the difference between these two quantities, which are depicted respectively as a red and a red dashed line in the plot.
 From this plot we can see that the difference between the two is quite small, and it is negligible in the relevant part of the spectrum (below $\kappa=250$).
 The validity of this approximation will be confirmed by the results of the simulation.
-However, as we will see in \cref{sec:pol}, this approximation can be avoided by using a different definition of the $\epsilon_\pm$ vectors.
+However, as we will see in Section \ref{sec:pol}, this approximation can be avoided by using a different definition of the $\epsilon_\pm$ vectors.